-- We updated our understanding of the processes over authorizations and approvals of expenses. - We selected a sample of payments made, invoices received and amounts recorded subsequent to year-end to ensure expenses are recorded in the appropriate fiscal year.
+- We updated our understanding of the processes over authorizations and approvals of expenses, including wages and benefits expenses. - We selected a sample of payroll expenses made to employees and recalculated based on employee agreements and approved salary. - We selected a sample of payments made, invoices received and amounts recorded subsequent to year-end to ensure expenses are recorded in the appropriate fiscal year. - We performed test of details on expenses from the general ledger and agreed the amount recorded to supporting documents (e.g. invoices).